CLI Options

 --skill <NAME>

 Invoke a skill as the first turn.
-Mirrors the REPL slash command /skill <name> [extra...] — the positional [PROMPT] arg, if given, is prepended to the rendered skill body as additional context.
+Mirrors the REPL slash command /skill <name> [extra...].
+The positional [PROMPT] arg, if given, is prepended to the rendered skill body as additional context.
 Pair with --oneshot to exit after the turn instead of opening the REPL.

 meka --skill download-videos "https://example.com/video" # first turn, then REPL